shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/28/solution/README.md

-# Proof Of Existence Functions
+# Proof of Existence Pallet

 You can find the solution to the previous step here.